 First, you want to look at your last and first frost dates to determine the length of your growing season.
 Then focus on varieties that will have enough time to mature within that window.

 If you live in a very hot and/or arid environment, you’ll also want to choose varieties that are more heat tolerant.

 Next, you get to decide if you want to grow hybrid, open-pollinated, or heirloom varieties.

-Hybrids have a lot of appeal because they usually grow bigger and faster, but they won’t breed true if you want to save seeds.
+Hybrids have a lot of appeal because they usually grow bigger and faster with more disease resistance, but they won’t breed true if you want to save seeds.

 Heirloom varieties have bred true for at least 50 years and can be safely used for seed saving.

-Open-pollinated are younger seeds, but they will still breed true like heirlooms.
+Open-pollinated are younger plant varieties, but they will still breed true like heirlooms.
 They may also be more vigorous and genetically diverse than heirloom varieties.